NickAzp/cse15l-lab-reports/lab-report-2-week-4.md

 Here's the output of the failure inducing input.
 The extra space messes up the indexing on the code which causes the output to be incorrect:
 ![Image 6](Image5.png)

+The bug is that the indexing uses for the links does not account for spaces in the code.
+A symptom is that whenever spaces extra spaces are put at the end of the test file, it causes the indexing of the links to be incorrect.
+Therefore a test file with the extra space would cause the error as seen above.